macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 ## Build The Models

 Once the data has been transfomed and arranged as needed, we can talk about building our predictive models.

 First, we will begin by splitting the data into a training set and a testing set.

 Then, we will proceed with the actual fitting.
 Given that the outcome variable - the one we want to predict - is binary, the problem at hand is suiting for classification models.

 With that in mind, these are the models that will be tested:
 - K-Nearest Neighbors
 - Naive Bayes
 - Decision Tree
 - Support Vector Machines
 - Linear Discriminant Analysis

-Lastly, once all models are fitted, we will compare them and see which performs best in terms of predicting depression (if any!).
-Some common metrics to evaluate classification models include accuracy and the F1 score, but given that the classes of the outcome variable (depression) are somewhat unbalanced - meaning that there are significantly more people without depression - the Macro F1 score is a better metric to determine each model's performance.
+Lastly, once all models are fitted, we will compare them and see which performs best in terms of predicting depression (if any).

+Some common metrics to evaluate classification models include accuracy and the F1 score, but given that the classes of the outcome variable (depression) are unbalanced - meaning that there are significantly more people without depression - the Macro F1 score is a better metric to determine each model's performance.

 ```python
 ## SPLIT THE DATA